-DIRECTOR BOARD STATUS DATE OF APPOINTMENT AUDIT AND RISK MANAGEMENT COMMITTEE NOMINATION COMMITTEE COMPENSATION COMMITTEE Mr John Pizzey Chairman, Independent Non-Executive Director 8 June 2007 1 Member Member Member Ms Emma Stein Independent Non-Executive Director 3 February 2011 Member Member and Chair from 1 June 2017 Member and Chair Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Mr Peter Day Independent Non-Executive Director 1 January 2014 Member and Chair Member Member Mr Michael Ferraro 2 Executive Director 5 February 2014 (as Non-Executive Director) Not applicable Not applicable Not applicable Ms Deborah O'Toole Independent Non-Executive Director 1 December 2017 Member Member Member Mr John Bevan Independent Non-Executive Director 1 January 2018 Member Member Member
+Director Board status Date of appointment Audit and Risk Management Committee Nomination Committee Compensation Committee Sustainability Committee Mr Peter Day Chairman, Independent Non-Executive Director 1 January 2014 1 Member and Chair to 31 March 2018 Member Member Member and Chair from 1 January 2020 Ms Emma Stein Independent Non-Executive Director 3 February 2011 Member and Chair from 28 November 2013 to 31 December 2013 Member and Chair from 1 June 2017 to 31 March 2018 Member and Chair Member Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Member Mr Michael Ferraro 2 Executive Director 5 February 2014 (as Non- Executive Director) Not applicable Not applicable Not applicable Not applicable Ms Deborah O'Toole Independent Non-Executive Director 1 December 2017 Member and Chair from 1 April 2018 Member Member Member Mr John Bevan Independent Non-Executive Director 1 January 2018 Member Member and Chair from 1 April 2020 Member Member Ms Shirley In't Veld Independent Non-Executive Director 3 August 2020 Member Member Member Member

-Notes:
+^{1.} Mr Day was initially appointed as an Independent Non-Executive Director on 1 January 2014.
+He became Chairman on 1 April 2018.

-- 1. Mr Pizzey was initially appointed as an Independent Non-Executive Director on 8 June 2007.
-He became Chairman on 30 November 2011. - 2.
-Mr Ferraro was initially appointed as an Independent Non-Executive Director on 5 February 2014.
-He became CEO on 1 June 2017 (and hence an Executive Director) succeeding Mr Wasow who retired as CEO on 31 May 2017.
-Until his appointment as CEO, Mr Ferraro was a member of each Board Committee and Chair of the Nomination Committee.
+^{2.} Mr Ferraro was initially appointed as an Independent Non-Executive Director on 5 February 2014 and was a member of each Board Committee and Chair of the Nomination Committee until his appointment as CEO on 1 June 2017 (becoming an Executive Director).

-A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2017 (see pages 14 to 16 of that report).
+A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2020 (see pages 15 to 18 of that report).
 This disclosure includes the qualifications of the Audit and Risk Management Committee members.
-Also disclosed on page 8 of this statement and set out in the Directors' Report on page 17 of the Annual Report 2017 is the attendance of Directors at Board and Board Committee meetings during 2017.
+Also disclosed on page 10 of this statement and set out in the Directors' Report on page 19 of the Annual Report 2020 is the attendance of Directors at Board and Board Committee meetings during 2020.